Detained Catalan leader sought by Spain awaits fate in Italy

-ROME (AP) — A former Catalan leader sought by Spain for a failed 2017 secession bid is expected to appear at an extradition hearing Friday after being detained in Sardinia, an Italian island with strong Catalan cultural roots and its own independence movement.
+ROME (AP) — A former Catalan leader sought by Spain for a failed secession bid was due in court Friday to argue against extradition, a day after Italian police detained him in Sardinia, an Italian island with strong Catalan cultural roots and its own independence movement.

-Italian police on Thursday night transferred Carles Puigdemont to a jail in Sassari, a Sardinian city near Alghero, where he had been detained upon arrival at the airport there.
+Police on Thursday night had transferred Carles Puigdemont to a jail in the city of Sassari, after he was detained at the airport in Alghero on an international warrant.
 Alghero is hosting a traditional Catalan folklore festival that he was expected to attend.

-His Spanish lawyer, Gonzalo Boye, said Thursday night that his client was being detained in Italy under a 2019 European arrest warrant, even though it has been suspended.
+“Freedom, freedom,'' shouted demonstrators outside the courthouse in Sassari.
+They held signs in a Sardinian dialect proclaiming, ”Democracy, the Sardinian nation supports the Catalan nation," and held the flags of Sardinia and Catalonia — the northeastern Spanish region for which Puigdemont had pushed for secession from Spain.

-Earlier in the week, Sardinian media reported that Puigdemont had been invited to a closed-door gathering elsewhere on the island of sympathizers of a Sardinian independence movement.
-Sardinian separatist supporters holding flags and banners gathered outside the courthouse Friday to show solidarity as they waited for Puigdemont's arrival at the tribunal.
+His Italian lawyer, Agostinangelo Marras, told reporters outside the courthouse that an appeals court judge would hold a hearing to either uphold Puigdemont's detention or release him, as part of the extradition request process.
+The judge's decision "will be based on documents that I and the judge will have to evaluate,'' the lawyer said, without elaborating.

 Puigdemont and a number of his separatist colleagues fled to Belgium in October 2017, fearing arrest after holding an independence referendum for Catalonia that the Spanish courts and government said was illegal.